LeDragoX/Win-Debloat-Tools/README.md

 - In the End it Locks Script's Usage Permission ([`Win10Script.ps1`](./Win10Script.ps1))

 * Default:  That means i didn't Modified the File
-* Optional: Means that you decided
+* Optional: Means that you decide what to do

 ## Known Issues